-Monica is an open source project.
-The hosted version has a premium plan that let us collect money so we can pay for the servers and additional servers, but the main goal is not to make money (otherwise we wouldn't have opened source it).
+Monica is an open-source project.
+The hosted version has a premium plan that lets us collect money so we can pay for the servers and additional services, but the main goal is not to make money (otherwise we wouldn't have open-sourced it).

 Monica comes in two flavors: you can either use our hosted version, or download it and run it yourself.
 In the latter case, we do not track anything at all.
 We don't know that you've even downloaded the product.
 Do whatever you want with it (but respect your local laws).